-Founded in 1955 by artist and curator Arnold Bode and running every 5 years, this year’s iterative edition, Documenta 14, started in Athens, now just closed, and continues in Kassel, its traditional base, through September 17.
+Founded in 1955 by artist and curator Arnold Bode and running every 5 years, this year’s Documenta in its iterative 14th edition, started in Athens, now just closed, and continues in Kassel, its traditional base, through September 17.

 Despite its aspect obscura in everything from its invented name, its horticulture association, its relative infrequency and even in its Samuel Beckett inspired press materials, Documenta has succeeded in resisting the founding era ban on modern art and has grown to receive nearly a million people.
 The previous edition in 2012 clocked in over 900,000 visitors.

 Aboubakar Fofana, Fundi (Uprising), 2017, various materials, installation view, documenta Halle, Kassel, documenta 14, photo: Roman März.

 Roger Bernat, The Place of the Thing, 2017, installation view, Neue Neue Galerie (Neue Hauptpost), Kassel, documenta 14, photo: Mathias Völzke.

 Nevin Aladağ, Jali, 2017, glazed ceramics, installation view, Hessisches Landesmuseum, Kassel, documenta 14, © Nevin Aladağ/VG Bild-Kunst, Bonn 2017, photo: Michael Nast.